intel-lab-lkp/linux/Documentation/process/email-clients.rst

 - Allow use of an external editor:

-  The easiest thing to do with Thunderbird and patches is to use extensions which open your favorite external editor.
+  The easiest thing to do with Thunderbird and patches is to use extensions that open your favorite external editor.

   Here are some example extensions which are capable of doing this.